hengxin/cheat-sheets/latex-cheat-sheets/latex-faq-cheat-sheet.md

-This file collects FAQ and common usages of LaTeX.
+This file collects FAQ of LaTeX.

 # FAQ